5 Signs Your Hard Drive Might Be FailingNovember 22, 2018

 BIOS doesn’t recognize your hard drive when booting

-This is a common sign that your hard drive has completely failed, but it may also simply be a problem with the system configuration.
+If your drive does not show up in the BIOS post boot screen at all, then this is a common sign that your hard drive has completely failed, but it may also simply be a problem with the system configuration.
 When you try to boot the computer, you’ll get an error message saying that BIOS (basic input/output system) cannot find or read from your drive.
 You’ll likely need a computer technician to diagnose this problem fully, but most often it’s the result of a failed hard drive.